nu-i-sho/ChainLead/README.md

     .Select(WithConditionThat(itIsNiceTimeToWork))
     .Aggregate(FirstThenSecond);
 ```
-Of course, we can do the same aggregation with `Aggregate(Then)`, but it is better to prefer `FirstThenSecond` for consistency with the methods described below.
+Of course, we can do the same aggregation with `Aggregate(Then)`, but it is preferable to use `FirstThenSecond` for consistency with the methods described below.

 ## Chain is lazy
-Currently, we have a described minimum enough functionality to call our library useful.
-I was not directly pointed, but everybody understood that chains built with ChainLead are lazy, and no one handler or condition will be called without 'Execute' or 'Check' calls.
-The following images help us memorize what a chain is.
+Currently, we have enough functionality described to call our library useful.
+I was not directly pointed, but everybody understands that chains built with ChainLead are lazy, and no handler or condition will be called without 'Execute' or 'Check' calls.
+The following images help us to memorize what a chain is.
 The left image demonstrates the chain as an object, and the right shows it during execution.
 This image is bound with the following code snipped.
 ```CSharp
 IHandler<state> handler =
     new[] { a, b.When(f), c, d.When(g), e }